Sarah Harry and Fiona Sutherland

 We are a proud “Non-Diet” and HAES service.
 We declare that we do not derive any income from companies that offer weight loss programs, products, services or procedures.

-Health at Every Size and HAES are registered trademarks of The Association for Size Diversity and Health and used with permission.
+Health at Every Size and HAES are registered trademarks of The Association for Size Diversity and Health and HAES Australia, and are used with permission.